Skip to main content

 });

-// Feed the result back to your LLM for synthesis
+// Feed a bounded, structured preview back to your LLM for synthesis.

 const finalAnswer = await myLLM.generate(